Radio France Internationale: Incidents

+The government of Niger suspended two state-owned media outlets (France 24 and the RFI) following the 2023 Nigerien coup d'état.

 Podcasts

-RFI offers a daily podcast in simple French, accessible via iTunes, named Journal en français facile.
+RFI offers a daily podcast in simple French named Journal en français facile.
 There are also several other podcasts including the weekly Afrique Presse, which is hosted by Assane Diop and discusses the most important news in Africa that week.